Super League Greece: Origins

-Between 1905 and 1912, a Panhellenic Championship was organised by the Hellenic Association of Amateur Athletics (SEGAS).
+Football first appeared in Greece in 1894 and began to spread after the 1896 Olympiad, which was included in the games program.
+Many clubs started to establish football divisions while the first purely football clubs were also founded.
+The first years, until 1912, championship was organised by the Hellenic Association of Amateur Athletics (SEGAS).
 This championship was actually a local tournament among clubs from Athens and Piraeus.

 After the Balkan Wars and World War I, two football associations were formed, one organising a football league in Athens and Piraeus, and one doing the same in Thessaloniki.
 These were the Athens-Piraeus FCA (EPSAP) and the Macedonia FCA (EPSM).
 In 1923, a Panhellenic Champion was determined by a play-off game between the Athens-Piraeus and the Thessaloniki champions.
 Peiraikos Syndesmos won 3–1 against Aris.
 This panhellenic final was not repeated the following year as the EPSAP was split into the Athens FCA (EPSA) and Piraeus FCA (EPSP) following a dispute.

-Panhellenic Championship
+Panhellenic Championship (1927–1959)

-On November 14, 1926, the Hellenic Football Federation is founded and organizes the first Panhellenic Championship in the period 1927-28, in which, however, Olympiacos, Panathinaikos and AEK Athens did not participate due to conflicts with the EPO.
+On 14 November 1926, the Hellenic Football Federation is founded and organizes the first Panhellenic Championship in the period 1927–28, in which, however, Olympiacos, Panathinaikos and AEK Athens did not participate due to conflicts with the EPO.

 The initial events were held with teams from Athens, Piraeus and Thessaloniki, excluding the provincial ones.
 Previously, the local championships of the cities were held and in the final phase, sometimes only the first ones qualified, sometimes the first two or the first three teams.
 In the championship of 1938-39, which was held in two groups, teams outside Athens-Thessaloniki (Doxa Drama, AEK Kavala and Filippi Kavala) participated for the first time.
 The maiden presence of provincial teams in a single group of the Panhellenic Championship took place in 1953-54 with the participation of Panachaiki from Southern Greece and Niki Volou from Central and Northern Greece.